 OTTY vs Emma: which one should you buy?

 The Emma Original and OTTY Hybrid are very closely matched.
 Both are highly supportive, breathable and very durable.
 The Emma is easier to set up and rotate, however, thanks to those handles.
-We think its overall performance just has the edge on the OTTY (that's why we've voted it the best mattress you can buy).
+We think its overall performance just has the edge on the OTTY (that's why we've voted it the best mattress you can buy), and it's cheaper too.

 However, if you tend to overheat at night you may be better off with the OTTY.
 If you prefer a slightly firmer mattress, too, we would also recommend the OTTY.
 (We don’t advise basing your decision on material alone: you may think you prefer pocket springs, or memory foam, but mattresses have moved on dramatically in recent years.
 It’s worth keeping an open mind and making the most of the 100-night trials.)